WriteThemFirst/approvals-java/README.md

 # Approvals

 Approvals is an lightweight open source assertion/verification library to aid unit testing.
+It alleviates the burden of hand-writing assertions.
+Instead you call a `verify` method.

+1. The first time `verify` is called, a file is generated with a representation of its argument
+2. You review the content and *approve* it by renaming the file
+3. You commit the file, it is now part of the unit test and contains part of the specification for your code
+4. Now each time `verify` is called, the argument is compared with the *approved* file.
+This replaces the calls to traditional `assert` methods.

-It is compatible with JUnit.
+Approval is compatible with most unit test frameworks like JUnit.

 ## What can it be used for?